 The Vocationist Fathers and Brothers live in community and take the vows of poverty, chastity and obedience.
 Their U.S.A.
 Headquarters and House of Formation are located in Florham Park, New Jersey.

-Fr.
-Justin established the Vocationist Fathers and their special charism to foster and promote vocations to the priesthood, religious life and holiness among all God's people.
-To carry on this vocational work Fr.
-Justin established the Vocationary, a special house of formation that would supply vocations to both religious order and diocesan seminaries.
+St. Justin established the Vocationist Fathers and their special charism to foster and promote vocations to the priesthood, religious life and holiness among all God's people.
+To carry on this vocational work St. Justin established the Vocationary, a special house of formation that would supply vocations to both religious order and diocesan seminaries.
 For those who are undecided whether they want to be a Vocationist, a Diocesan priest or a member of another religious community, the Vocationist Fathers offer the Vocationary, a place of vocational discernment.
 The Vocationary was established specially to attend to the needs of those financially unable to attend the seminary and those who are still searching and discerning their vocation.
-By establishing the Vocationary, Fr.
-Justin focused his attention not only on candidates seeking a religious or priestly vocation, but also on those who had left the priesthood or who were in danger of doing so.
+By establishing the Vocationary, St. Justin focused his attention not only on candidates seeking a religious or priestly vocation, but also on those who had left the priesthood or who were in danger of doing so.
 Thus, the Vocationary has often given life to those who had abandoned the active ministry.
 Besides the Vocationary, the Vocationist Fathers carry on their ministry of fostering and promoting vocations in their other fields of apostolate: parishes, schools and missions.

 During the 1930’s and 1940’s, the Vocationists quickly spread throughout Italy and in 1950 opened a mission in Brazil, where they have successfully and actively worked in various locations and are blessed with many vocations.
 In subsequent years the Congregation extended its mission to France and Argentina.On August 6, 1962, they arrived in the United States at the kind invitation of Most Reverend Thomas A. Boland, the late Archbishop of Newark, New Jersey.

-During their stay in the U.S., the Vocationists Fathers realized with increasing evidence that if they were to make any progress and extend their work to other communities and perpetuate their type of work into the future, they were to start educating new religious candidates to a life of service.
+During their stay in the U.S., the Vocationist Fathers realized with increasing evidence that if they were to make any progress and extend their work to other communities and perpetuate their type of work into the future, they were to start educating new religious candidates to a life of service.

 In 1982, Most Reverend Peter L. Gerety, the Archbishop of Newark, gave the Vocationist Fathers permission to use the empty convent of St. Nicholas Parish in Palisades Park and the former Rectory of Our Lady of Perpetual Help in Newark as a religious residence for their candidates.
 Throughout the years, the Vocationists had made a steady progress in spite of the many hardships and difficulties they had experienced.